opengeogroep/AERIUS-QGIS-plugins/docs/3.5/04_generate_calc_input.md

 ![dialog](img/generate_aerius_calculator_input_dlg_dv.png)

-Diurnal variation profiles are not created from a layer (as there is no geometry needed) but by hand from a semicolon separated value table.
+Diurnal variation profiles are not created from a layer (as there is no geometry needed) but by hand from a comma separated value table.

 The three values per hour of the day are for mon-fri ; saturday ; sunday.
 In total there should b 72 values (24h x 7d).